hamishivi/pinstaboard/plan.md

 TODO (in this order):

 - better styling on images - use profile image not username for better visual style
+- broken image detection and replacement with a placeholder image (use jquery)
-- ability to delete images(?)
+- ability to delete images - must do as part of user stories
-- ability to star images (if you want)
+- ability to star images (optional)